RyanKaleliGabriel/infra-blueprints/virtual_machines/Create.md

 ## Installation and setup steps

  1. Install QEMU/KVM - Qemu is the actual emulator/virtualizer that runs VMS.
 KVM(Kernel-based virtual machine) enables hardware accelartion, making Vms much faster.
 Qemu emulates hardware platforms (CPU, memory, disk, etc.), Allows you to run virtual machines of various architectures (x86, ARM, etc.), Can run completely in software-only mode (slow, but flexible), Works with KVM to use hardware acceleration (fast).
 Run these on your command line ona after the other

   ``` sudo apt-get qemu-kvm ```

   ``` kvm-ok ```

  If you see this:

  ``` INFO: /dev/kvm exists ```

  ```KVM acceleration can be used```

  You're good to continue

  2. Install libvirt - Libvirt is a system service that provides the underlying virtualization management functionality.
 It manages hypervisors like (KVM,QEMU,Xen, etc), storage, networsk and virtual machines.
 Run this on your command line.

     ```apt-get install libvirt-daemon-system libvirt-clients```

  3. Start and enable libvirtd service - This will start libvirtd service on system reboot

     ```sudo systemctl start libvirtd```

     ```sudo systemctl enable libvirtd```

  4. Add your user to the libvirt group

     ```sudo usermod -aG libvirt $(whoami)```

  5. Log out and log back in

  6. Install virt-manager(virtual machines manager) - This si a hraphical user interface for managing virtual machines using libvirt.
 It connect to libvirtd adn gives you a visual way to create, delete and manage Vms run this on your command line

     ``` apt-get install virt-manager ```

  7. Launch virt-manager

     ```virt-manager```

-## Creating and managing virtual machines
+## Creating and managing virtual machines.

  1. Open the virtual machines manager.